-When a homeowner posts an Assignment, they’ll receive inquiries through our HouseSitMexico messaging system.
-All members sending or receiving messages are only identified by their first names, with a link to their Member Profile.
+All members sending or receiving messages are only identified by their user names, with a link to their Member Profile.
 In this way, HouseSitMexico protects the privacy of all members.
 After you’ve communicated through our private system, you can decide when and if you are ready to share direct contact information (such as email, telephone or Skype address).

 Should the cancellation be unavoidable (such as a cancellation due to death or illness) the sitter should contact the homeowner as soon as possible.
 Any HouseSitMexico member (either homeowner or house sitter) known to have broken a firm house sitting agreement without good cause will lose the remaining portion of their membership in HouseSitMexico without a refund.
-We advise house sitters not to buy tickets for their transportation until a firm agreement has been reached.
+We advise house sitters not to buy tickets for their transportation until a firm agreement has been MUTUALLY confirmed.